 After the Civil War, the shortage of grain is evident.
 This situation, coupled with the appearance of flour mills and the improvement of communications, changes the habits of the population that buys the bread and flour.
 By 1945, mills stop working after two centuries at full capacity.
 The great cover of the grinding room remained standing until it collapsed about 20 years ago.

+THE OBJECT IN THE LANDSCAPE The vision of the mill is always distant.
+Exempt, as an architectural object immersed in an almost lunar landscape, with a marked axiality providing it with appropriate proportions in order to highlight in such a vast and flat place.
 It is situated with a parallel alignment to the access roads to the city: railway and road.
 A very clear alignment that becomes the main inner journey.
 A lateral approach, never centred, allows to cross part of the landscape having always in view the object.
 A path which must be preserved for its scenic beauty.

+OBJECT ANALYSIS This building has a clear East-West directionality.
+The interior road runs through the old buildings.
+It is intended to foster this inner journey creating the group’s visiting turns.
 The great room with its orientations and North-South views could be a metaphor for the “ayamontinian” duality between the land and the sea, between windmills and watermills, between Villa and Ribera.
 It’s the duality of its gable roof, two tides.
 It’s the journey that makes the sea through its bowels twice a day.
 From north to south at high tide, from south to north at low tide.

 OBJECT´S FUNCTION A tide mill is a very special device that leverages the gap caused by the flow of the tides, twice a day regularly and inexhaustibly, in order to move the stone slab over the tramp, grinding the grain introduced between them, through a hopper.
 In the area they coexisted with windmills, but contrary to these, their advantage was remarkable because they don’t depend on meteorological factors and permits to grind every day of the year, in addition to controlling the amount of ground grain depending on the existing demand.

 The mechanism is simple.
 Sea water, through pipes and streams, crosses the access bridge, where the gates are, which are pushed by the force of the tide that rises and fills a reservation space which is called boiler.
 When the tidal flow reverses, the gates close with the ebb and the retained water can be used to grind just by waiting for the wood to descent and the small hydraulic jump takes place.